openads-project/point_cloud_object_detection/README.md

 ## Parameters

-At startup, invalid parameter values fail initialization (typically with a fatal log and exception).
+At startup, invalid parameter values fail initialization.
 At runtime, invalid dynamic updates are rejected and the previous configuration is kept.
 The tables below list the allowed ranges and constraints.

 **Prediction Parameters**